-House Majority Whip Jim Clyburn reports coronavirus infection
+House Majority Whip Jim Clyburn reports COVID infection

-WASHINGTON — House Majority Whip Jim Clyburn said Wednesday he has tested positive for the coronavirus, though he is fully vaccinated with a booster and has no symptoms.
+WASHINGTON (AP) — House Majority Whip Jim Clyburn said Wednesday he has tested positive for COVID-19, though he is fully vaccinated with a booster and has no symptoms.

 “America is in a new phase of this pandemic,” Clyburn, 81, said in a statement.
 “No one is immune.”

-The South Carolina Democrat said he tested negative for the coronavirus last week ahead of President Joe Biden’s visit to South Carolina State University.
+The South Carolina Democrat said he tested negative for COVID-19 last week ahead of President Joe Biden’s visit to South Carolina State University.

 “On Sunday, my entire family took at-home tests as a precaution prior to my granddaughter’s wedding, which took place today,” he said.
 The home test was inconclusive, he said, and he quarantined and took another test Monday.